databricks-industry-solutions/adtech-simple-identity-graph/README.md

 This demo walks through the construction of a simple digital identity graph using advertising impression logs on Databricks.
 It is designed to help you understand the foundational concepts and implementation steps behind building an identity graph in a modern data and AI platform.

+This README assumes you are relatively new to the Databricks Platform and our POV on Advertising Identity.
+If you familiar, feel free to skip to the Solution Launcher in `notebooks`.

 ---

 ## What is an Identity Graph?